Available triggers

 The integration itself is free.
 Costs depend on your Zapier and Discord plans.

 Plutio includes Zapier connectivity on all plans at no extra charge.
-Discord's free tier works fully with Zapier notifications.
-Zapier's free tier allows 100 tasks per month with 15-minute update intervals.
+Discord's free tier works fully with Zapier notifications, including unlimited channel messages and voice channels.
+Zapier's free tier allows 100 tasks per month with 15-minute update intervals and single-step workflows.

-For more notifications or faster updates, Zapier Starter ($19.99/month) gives you 750 tasks with 2-minute updates.
-Discord Nitro ($2.99-$9.99/month) is optional and only affects Discord features like file uploads and emoji, not integrations.
+For more notifications or faster updates, Zapier Starter ($19.99/month) gives you 750 tasks with 2-minute updates and multi-step workflows.
+Discord Nitro ($2.99-$9.99/month) is optional and only affects Discord features like file uploads and custom emoji, not the Zapier integration functionality.

 Cost breakdown (as of January 2026): Plutio plan (any tier) + Discord Free + Zapier Free = $0 extra for the integration.
 Only upgrade Zapier if you need more than 100 notifications monthly or faster than 15-minute delivery.